OpenNebula/website/content/solutions/certified_hw_platforms/ampere_opennebula/overview.md

 [Ampere](https://amperecomputing.com/) is a semiconductor design company that develops server-grade processors for cloud environments, with a focus on high performance and energy efficiency.

-To deploy and verify an OpenNebula cloud Ampere hardware, OpenNebula provides a [Certified Ampere Hardware with OpenNebula software](https://github.com/OpenNebula/certified-hardware-ampere), a set of Ansible playbooks that allows you to deploy and verify an OpenNebula cloud with a few simple commands.
+You can deploy and verify an OpenNebula cloud on Ampere hardware, by using [Certified Ampere Hardware with OpenNebula software](https://github.com/OpenNebula/certified-hardware-ampere), a set of Ansible playbooks that allows you to deploy and verify an OpenNebula cloud with a few simple commands.

-This guide provides a reference Ampere hardware specification, that has been used to verify OpenNebula.
+This guide provides a reference Ampere hardware specification that has been used to verify OpenNebula.
 It includes instructions on how to perform a ZeroTouch deployment of OpenNebula on the certified hardware, and provides a reference architecture and configuration.

 Following this guide, you can: